jamiehoabnb/Flickster/README.md

 The following **additional** features are implemented:

+* [X] Added tabs to show movies that are now playing, most popular or coming soom.
+Used info from this tutorial:  http://www.truiton.com/2015/06/android-tabs-example-fragments-viewpager/.
 * [X] Verified working with multiple screen sizes.
 Utilized Android Final Resizer, DeviceDemensionsHelper and PercentRelativeLayout.
 * [X] Added custom layout for detail page in landscape mode.